TechOptionsBD/vizsciflow/README.md

 # A Collaborative Framework for Cross-Domain Scientific Experiments for Society 5.0 (Artifact)
 This document contains the instructions for the SEIS-ICSE 2025 artifact evaluation for paper *A Collaborative Framework for Cross-Domain Scientific Experiments for Society 5.0*.
 This paper proposes a novel framework for the cross-domain computational scientific experiment in the context of Society 5.0 and develops a proof-of-concept prototype of a scientific workflow management system (SWfMS) based on the proposed framework.
 Researchers from different scientific domains can use this multi-user, web-based system to design and execute interdisciplinary workflows collaboratively.
-The artifact provides instructions to reproduce the experiments (Section IV) reported in the paper.
-This document is also available online at [BioSocSys GitHub Repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull/README.md).
-This artifact uses the **vizsciflowdockfull branch** of the repository.
+This document provides instructions to reproduce the experiments (Section IV) reported in the paper.
+It is also available online at [BioSocSys GitHub Repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull/README.md).
+This artifact uses the **vizsciflowdockfull** branch of the repository.

 Authors: Muhammad Mainul Hossain, Banani Roy, Chanchal Roy, Kevin Schneider